-Pensions Estimation of the net liability to pay pensions depends on a The effects on the net pension liability of changes in individual Liability number of complex judgements relating to the discount rate assumptions can be measured, for example a 0.5% decrease in used, the rate at which salaries are projected to increase, the real discount rate assumption would result in an increase of changes in retirement ages, mortality rates and expected 10% in the pension liability which is approximately £13.780m. returns on pension fund assets.
-Actuaries are employed by the pension schemes administrators to provide expert advice about (i) A one year increase in member life expectancy the assumptions to be applied. would result in an increase of approximately 3 to 5% in the pension liability.
-In practice, the actual cost will depend on the structure of the revised assumption (i.e. if improvements to survival rates predominantly apply at younger or older ages). (ii) If salaries were to increase by 0.5% more than anticipated, the pension liability would increase by 1%, approximating to £1.534m. (iii) If pensions payable were to increase by 0.5% more than anticipated, the pension liability would increase by 8%, approximating to £11.940m.
+The effects on the net pension liability of changes in individual assumptions can be measured, for example a 0.5% decrease in the real discount rate assumption would result in an increase of 10% in the pension liability which is approximately £13.780m.

+- (i) A one year increase in member life expectancy would result in an increase of approximately 3 to 5% in the pension liability.
+In practice, the actual cost will depend on the structure of the revised assumption (i.e. if improvements to survival rates predominantly apply at younger or older ages). - (ii) If salaries were to increase by 0.5% more than anticipated, the pension liability would increase by 1%, approximating to £1.534m. - (iii) If pensions payable were to increase by 0.5% more than anticipated, the pension liability would increase by 8%, approximating to £11.940m.